 2. Precious Metals

 Precious metals such as gold or silver are metals that are highly valuable and sought after.
-Gold is a classic investment that remains as a popular hedge against any trouble.
+Gold is a classic investment that remains a popular hedge against any trouble.
 In general, gold and precious metals preserve wealth against rising inflation.
-If you’re keen to learn more about gold investing, here are 5 tips for you.
+If you’re keen to learn more about gold investing, here are five tips for you.

 3. Art and Collectibles

 Investors can purchase and sell fine art for a profit.
 Some fine art pieces may appreciate over time, earning investors a handsome sum of money.
-However investors should be aware that not all art pieces in the market are authentic or may appreciate in value over time.
-Besides art, collectible coins are also an avenue where investors can participate in.
+However, investors should be aware that not all art pieces in the market are authentic or may appreciate in value over time.
+Besides art, collectible coins are also an avenue where investors can participate.
 Annually in Singapore, we usher in the new year as a country with a set of specially designed coins.
 Investors should do their research or seek expert advice before investing in art and collectibles, to ascertain the true value of the investment as well as to ensure they are dabbling in only authentic goods.

 4. Property

 However, the main disadvantage of investing in property is glaringly obvious: entry cost is high.
 You need a lot of money to buy property.
-Additionally, property is not liquid and requires plenty of upkeeping.
-Furthermore as landlords, you run the risk of dealing with destructive tenants.
+Additionally, the property is not liquid and requires plenty of upkeeping.
+Furthermore, as landlords, you run the risk of dealing with destructive tenants.
 Or worse, no tenants – leaving you with an idle asset.

 Though real estate investments can be a potentially profitable strategy, depending on the conditions of the property market, land prices may be lowered as well.
-All in all, the decision to purchase a property is a resource heavy one and like any other investments, one should do their own due diligence before making any decisions.
+All in all, the decision to purchase a property is a resource-heavy one and like any other investments, one should do their own due diligence before making any decisions.

 5. Bonds